 umu ada: THE COUNCIL

-The Igbos are one of the three major tribes of Nigeria and comprise the largest group of people living in south-eastern region of the country.
-How a culture survives depends on its people’s capacity to learn and transmit it to succeeding generations.
-I hope to provide viewers with an understanding of who we are as a people and educate about this rich legacy and my country as a whole.
+The Igbo people, one of the three major ethnic groups in Nigeria, form the largest population in the south-eastern region of the country.
+The survival of any culture rests upon its people’s ability to learn, preserve and pass it on to succeeding generations.
+Through this body of work, I seek to offer viewers a deeper understanding of who we are as a people, while honouring the richness of our heritage and the story of Nigeria as a whole.

-The Umu Ada group remains one of the most organized and peaceful groups in Igboland.
-As individuals and groups, they engage in economic and cultural life of the people and safeguarded the village squares and places of religious worships.
-This is a group that is fully embracing of all daughters of Igbo land and its primordial interest is the peace and progress of Igbo families and homes.
+The Umu Ada remains one of the most organised and peace-driven institutions in Igboland.
+As individuals and as a collective, they participate actively in the economic and cultural life of the community.
+They are custodians of the village square and sacred spaces, charged with safeguarding tradition and mediating conflict.
+Open to all daughters of Igbo land, the group is united by a singular mission: the preservation of peace and the progress of families.

 Umu Ada | The Council I